 NB!
 This article is meant to give you an idea about what one could afford in Norway and what one should expect in terms of money.
 But, of course, like in any other country, there is an elite who can afford the most expensive of the most expensive concerning everything.
 Yet, you choose yourself, how you want to live and which are your priorities.
 In my experience, there is a place for all lifestyles.

-If you want to know more about life in Norway, culture, written and unwritten rules, feel free to sign up for my newsletter on this link.
+If you want to know more about life in Norway, culture, and written and unwritten rules, feel free to sign up for my newsletter on this link.
 You’ll receive more insights every week.

 Best wishes from Norway